skazi019/PythonNotes/python.md

     def total_cost(self) -> float:
         return self.unit_price * self. quantity_on_hand
 ```
-The preceeding code will create and `__init__()` constructor for the class _InventoryItem_, among other things, which would look like the following.
+The preceeding code will create an `__init__()` constructor for the class _InventoryItem_, among other things, which would look like the following.
 This will be done automatically.

 ```
 def __init__(self, name: str, unit_price: float, quantity_on_hand: int = 0):